Semantic Scholar

 PhD student starting a literature review

-Developer building a scholarly recommendation app
+Developer building a research app

-Professor tracking recent publications in a field
+Postdoc tracking new publications in their field

 Use Cases